golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/requestor-uninstall.md

 {% tabs %}
 {% tab label="Linux" %}

-Yagna daemon configuration and persistent files are stored in the location defined by the `YAGNA_DATADIR` environment variable.
-If it was not set, then the default location for Yagna data is: `~/.local/share/yagna`.
+The configuration and data files for the Yagna daemon are saved in a directory specified by the `YAGNA_DATADIR` environment variable.
+If you haven't set this variable, Yagna uses a default directory: `~/.local/share/yagna`.

-To check if you use a custom data location run:
+To find out if your data is stored in a custom location, type this command in the terminal:

 ```bash
 echo $YAGNA_DATADIR
 ```

-To remove Yagna data in default location use:
+If your Yagna data is in the default directory and you wish to remove it, use the following command:

 ```bash
 rm -r ~/.local/share/yagna